 If you find yourself lost or as though your spark is diminishing, then it’s highly likely that you’ve lost that part of you that it is desperate to be found again.

-We simply don’t take the time to connect to our being and what we truly want.
+We don’t take the time to connect to our being and what we truly want.
 The voice inside us that is our compass and tells us where we should go.
-The voice that knows much more than we ever give it credit for.
+It knows much more than we ever give it credit.
 Call it gut, intuition, a feeling – we so often push it out the way so that we can let our ego run the show.
 The gut that you want more is ridiculed, told it’s got ideas above its station and then put firmly back in its box.

 My ego loved to tell people what I did in the corporate world, my desire to control loved the fact I could map out precisely when I could go on holiday, move house, retire based on my earnings but the real me (the risk-taking, carefree, it’s going to be ok, do it anyway me) just wasn’t buying it.

-Then one day I just couldn’t stand my own nonsense anymore and I made a pact to start listening to the inner me.
-It started with yoga, then meditation, then life-mapping, journaling, reading and slowly I started to find the "me" that wasn’t ego-based but just wanted to be happy and to be heard.
-The real me that wanted to do her own thing, live in the moment, stop waiting and start living.
+Then one day I just couldn’t stand my own nonsense anymore, and I made a pact to start listening to the inner me.
+It started with yoga, then meditation, then life-mapping, journaling, reading and slowly I began to find the "me" that wasn’t ego-based but just wanted to be happy and to be heard.
+The real me that wanted to do her own thing and live in the moment, stop waiting and start living.

 It was then I gained real momentum.
-I started vocalising what I wanted, opportunities started coming my way and my spark returned.
-I then decided to let the real me run the show so she resigned, set up a business with no savings (and no real clue how to do it) and took a huge leap of faith.
+I started vocalising what I wanted, opportunities started coming my way, and my spark returned.
+I then decided to let the real me run the show, so she resigned, set up a business with no savings (and no real clue how to do it) and took a massive leap of faith.

 So for any of you out there that know you are ignoring the real you then please stop.
 The thoughts about the risk, the ludicrousness of going with your gut is just your ego running the show and doing you no favours.
 That inner voice, the real you, will make you braver and more abundant than you ever imagined.
 Let her come storming out to the front because that is when the real party gets started.